 However, you can’t manage what you can’t measure.
 Since you don’t analyze mistakes and successes, you can’t take them into account in further work.
 Moreover, you can’t determine the reason why the positions are not closed, what factors influenced faster job closing or where candidates dropped off.

 Tracking the most important hiring data gives you the better hand.
-For example, the recruiting platform developed by MindK involves convenient KPI dashboards, graphs and reports for recruiters and sales managers to track operating results.
-The data there is represented in easy to understand form and reports provide actionable insights about hiring strategy.
+For example, most of the recruiting platforms developed by MindK involve KPI dashboards, graphs and reports for recruiters and sales managers to track operating results.
+This way data is represented in easy to understand form and reports provide actionable insights about hiring strategy.
 It shows exactly what works and what needs to be improved.

-I hope our case study helps you analyze your present hiring processes and motivated you to fight your challenges of the day.
-If you found areas in need of improving within your own internal processes, contact us, let’s discuss what we can do for you to shoot your hiring goals in 2020 – and beyond!
+I hope the article helped you analyze your present hiring processes and motivated you to fight your challenges of the day.
+If you found areas in need of improving within your own internal processes, contact us, let’s discuss what we can do for you to shoot your hiring goals in 2021 – and beyond!